-The purpose of Internal Audit is to provide independent, objective assurance and consulting services that add value and improve the operations of The University of Arizona.
-Internal Audit reviews help The University of Arizona accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of business, risk management, control and governance processes.
+The purpose of Internal Audit is to provide independent, objective assurance and consulting services that add value and improve the operations of The University of Arizona (Arizona).
+Internal Audit reviews help Arizona accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of business, risk management, control and governance processes.

-Internal Audit evaluates risk exposures relating to The University of Arizona’s governance, operations and information systems for:
+Internal Audit evaluates risk exposures relating to Arizona governance, operations and information systems for:

 - Achievement of the organization’s strategic objectives.